arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/cheat-sheet/cheat-sheet.md

 ## Conclusion

-This cheat sheet is written as a quick reference mainly to look up the features of this product.
+This user manual is written as a quick reference mainly to look up the features of this product.
 For a more in-depth walk though experience, please have a look at the other tutorials.